//this is the mailchimp popup form //ShareThis code for sharing images

 2. Expand Your Sources

 Otherwise, getting your prospects from the same source will create a homogenous workforce that lacks diversity and has similar perspectives and ideas.
-But expanding your recruitment channels on social media such as LinkedIn to also reach the minority groups could go a long way.
+But expanding your recruitment channels on social media such as LinkedIn to also reach minority groups could go a long way.

 3. Get Referrals from Workforce